yyexela/CTF_Constant/README.md

 ## CTF Constant

 This repository contains code that predicts a constant value for provided test matrices.
 The supported methods are:
-- Predict a constant obtained from a grid-search.
+- Predict a constant obtained from a random-search.
 - Predict the average.
 - Predict zero.